Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per person.

 Board your coach and head to Fontainebleau.
 This town, which nearly became the capital of France, is remembered chiefly as Napoléon and Joséphine's retreat.

-Visit the sumptuous château first built by King François I. See the vast Cour des Adieux, where the Emperor Napoléon Bonaparte abdicated in 1814, the imperial apartments, and the grounds, often considered to be more beautiful than the park at Versailles.
+Visit the sumptuous château and its landscapes grounds.
+King François I was the first king to turn the original medieval castle into a palatial Renaissance residence.
+See the vast Cour des Adieux, where the Emperor Napoléon Bonaparte abdicated in 1814; the imperial apartments; , and the landscaped grounds.

 Take an elevator to the deuxième étage of the most famous cast iron structure ever built, la Tour Eiffel, for an unforgettable panorama of Paris.